ankitbtanna/ankitbtanna/README.md

 ### **Key Roles and Responsibilities:**
 - I helped migrate their Angular 1.x portal to Angular 2 and subsequently upgrading to Angular 4.
-- I helped build responsive and accessible websites that were customer facing.
+- I helped build responsive and accessible websites that were customer facing using ReactJS.
-- I lead the team for 3 months through the bug triages which helped address 300 bugs across the system by prioritizing them, interacting with clients on their expectations and interacting with different teams.
+- I lead the team for 3 months through the bug triages which helped address legacy system bugs across the system by prioritizing them, interacting with clients on their expectations and interacting with different teams.
 This helped me gain more knowledge about the system.
-- I trained my colleagues on Angular framework features.

 ### Technology Stack:
-- **Framework:** Angular 1.x, Angular 2/4, AureliaJS
+- **Framework:** Angular 1.x, Angular 2/4, ReactJS
 - **Core:** HTML5, CSS3, JavaScript
 - **Tooling:** TypeScript, SCSS